Skip Navigation

 Grades: 11

-SEMESTER 1: This course will help students learn how to love God completely and their neighbors compassionately.
+This course will help students learn how to love God completely and their neighbors compassionately.
 There will be many opportunities for students to learn how to see themselves as God sees them according to a Biblical framework.
 We will encounter various stories of famous atheists and their disagreements with the Christian faith tradition.
 Upon analysis students will understand the importance of learning the arguments for the Christian faith.
 The goal of this course is to find our stories in the grand story of God as we see it climaxed in the person of Jesus Christ.
+We will define religion and compare and contrast Christianity to Hinduism, Buddhism, Islam and Mormonism based on their views of God, sin, salvation, Jesus, and the afterlife.
+Their scriptures, symbols, and historical and cultural backgrounds will be explored via a group research project for the course of the semester.
+The goal of this class is to learn the great joy in loving our religious neighbors well.

 Bible 12-Christian Leadership, Senior Project (semester 1)